cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

     * Fill the parameters `VpcId` and `Subnets` with an existing VPC and subnets that allows network connectivity with the Cyral control plane (outbound HTTPS and gRPC traffic using port `443`) and with the database you plan to protect with this sidecar.
-    * Set parameters `AssociatePublicIpAddress=true` and `LoadBalancerScheme='internet-facing'`
+    * Set parameter `DeployLoadBalancer=false` to deploy a single sidecar instance without a load balancer.
-    to deploy a public sidecar.
+    * If you provided private subnets, set this to `AssociatePublicIpAddress=false`, otherwise set `AssociatePublicIpAddress=true`.
     * Click `Next`, follow the remaining steps of the wizard acknowledging the capabilities requested and confirm the stack creation.

-This quick start will create the simplest configuration possible on your AWS account and deploy a single sidecar instance behind the load balancer.
-As this is just an example to help you understand basic concepts, it deploys a public sidecar instance with an internet-facing load balancer.
+This quick start will create the simplest configuration possible on your AWS account and deploy a single sidecar instance without load balancer.

-Deploying a test sidecar in a public configuration is the easiest way to have all the components in place and understand the basic concepts of our product as a public sidecar will easily communicate with the SaaS control plane.
+Deploying a test sidecar is the easiest way to have a sidecar up and running to understand the basic concepts of our product.

 In case the databases you are protecting with the Cyral sidecar also live on AWS, make sure to add the sidecar security group (see output parameter `SidecarSecurityGroupID`) to the list of